-5.5 MARAC
+4.11 MARAC

 Multi-Agency Risk Assessment Conference, it is at this meeting those victims identified as high risk are discussed in greater detail combing what information is known about the victim, the perpetrator, children and other vulnerable adults who share or frequent the address.
 The Halton MARAC has always been very well attended since its inception around 2005, it has always been a face-to-face meeting.
-Due to the current restrictions, this meeting has continued to be supported however, virtual meeting have been undertaken with key partner agency representatives calling in and sharing information in order to recognise the risks for that family and develop a personalised action plan to minimise harm.
-Reports back from colleagues supporting the MARAC meeting, are very positive that the virtual meetings are well supported, the objectives of the meeting are being fulfilled and more expediently than the usual meeting.
+Due to the current restrictions, this meeting has continued to be supported however, virtual meetings have been undertaken with key partner agency representatives calling in and sharing information in order to recognise the risks for that family and develop a personalised action plan to minimise harm.
+Reports back from colleagues supporting the

+MARAC meeting are very positive that the virtual meetings are well supported; the objectives of the meeting are being fulfilled.

-5.6 COVID-19 Technological Support
+4.12 COVID-19 Technological Support

 Changing Lives our domestic abuse provider has been supported in achieving additional funding.
-This new funding will be used to provide local children and families who are socially excluded, at no time has it been more important for children and young people to have access to the internet so they can complete their homework, connect to family and friends and take on-line fitness classes that their peers are accessing.
+This new funding will be used to provide local children and families who are socially excluded.
+At no time has it been more important for children and young people to have access to the internet so they can complete their homework, connect to family and friends and take on-line fitness classes that their peers are accessing.
 In addition, the equipment will be able to be used by victims who need to access Universal Credit, connect to the outside world and support their mental health too.